7 Cool Things You Might Not Know About Your Brain

 “This is some concrete evidence that the stress relief and brain boost meditators have been reporting for years has a real biological basis in the changes meditation produces in the neural pathways of the brain,” says Dr. Aditi Nerurkar, Medical Director of the Cheng-Tsui Integrated Health Center at BIDMC.

 Dr. Nerurkar prescribes meditation for the patients she treats for stress.
 She also recommends unplugging from electronic devices.
 “Overuse of the internet can cause a phenomenon called ‘popcorn brain,’” she says.
 “Think about how helpful it can be to power down our devices from time to time.
-It should come as no surprise that it’s important to unplug our brains too.”This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+It should come as no surprise that it’s important to unplug our brains too.”This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio